Updated Sept. 11, 2020

 These alternatives also apply to Freddie Mac loans.

 • Fannie Mae and Freddie Mac have established alternative appraisal options if an interior inspection is not possible due to COVID-19.
 IHFA will follow these guidelines and accept the alternative appraisals.
-Lenders will be required to document that the appraiser was unable to inspect the interior due to COVID-19.

 • In an effort to manage our pricing and loan pipeline more effectively we ask that our lending partners inform us when locks need to be cancelled.
 Low interest rates have created a strong refinance environment.
 The increased volatility in our current market has caused sharp swings to mortgage rates which, if rates are increasing, will result in loans falling out.